Transit (Frederick County)

-TransIT Services of Frederick County is a public transportation agency in Frederick County, Maryland, that is operated by the county government.
-The agency currently operates 9 Connector bus routes, mostly in the city of Frederick, 6 shuttles, and demand-response for seniors and persons with disabilities.
-TransIT provides connections to other public transportation services in the region, including the MTA Maryland's routes 204 and 515 commuter bus and MARC Train service.
+Transit Services of Frederick County branded as Transit is a public transportation agency in Frederick County, Maryland, that is operated by the county government.
+The agency currently operates 9 Connector bus routes, mostly in the city of Frederick, 6 shuttles, and demand-response for seniors and other eligible persons.
+Transit provides connections to other public transportation services in the region, including the MTA Maryland's routes 204 and 515 commuter bus and MARC Train service.
 According to the agency's homepage, the service had approximately 928,650 riders in FY 2025.

-TransIT Services is the result of merging the former Trans-Serve Frederick County shuttles and the Frederick City Transit lines in 1992.
+Transit Services is the result of merging the former Trans-Serve Frederick County shuttles and the Frederick City Transit lines in 1992.

-Connector bus routes operate Monday–Friday, and routes 10–65 also provide Saturday service.
-The agency does not operate any of its routes on Sunday or Federal Holidays.
-Most routes provide midday service (every 30 minutes) in addition to hourly service Monday–Friday.
+Connector bus routes operate weekdays with reduced Saturday services.
+The agency does not operate on Sundays or federal holidays.
+Most routes provide midday service (every 30 minutes) in addition to hourly service on weekdays.

 Fares

 In April 2014, the fare for a one-way trip using Transit for the general public was $1.25 with a monthly pass costing $45.00.
 In June 2014, the one-way trip fare for the general public increased to $1.50.
 At the same time, the fare for TransIT Plus also increased.

-Youth and students do not get a discount on one-way trip fare, but do get a discounted rate of $30.00 for a monthly pass.
-Seniors and disabled persons have a discounted one-way trip fare of $0.60 and a discounted monthly pass rate of $30.00.
-Ten trip passes can be purchased for $12.00 for the general population, $8.00 for students and youth, and $5.50 for seniors and disabled persons.
-Transfers are free, and most routes have timed transfers with other routes at the TransIT Center, which is at the city's downtown MARC rail station.

 If the bus needs to deviate from its normal route for a stop, an additional $1.50 is charged to the passenger and 24 hours heads up must be given.

 In March 2020, Transit became free to ride on all Connectors and Shuttles.
 It has remained free ever since.